idan-nave/OnBoardly/doc/Managing Dependencies & Maven.md

 - Automatically handle dependencies.
 - Use standard directory structures for organizing code.
 - Easily build and deploy the project using Maven commands.
-- Improve collaboration between team members by having a single source of truth for the project's build process (through `pom.xml`).
+- Improve collaboration between department members by having a single source of truth for the project's build process (through `pom.xml`).

 Let me know if you need further assistance in adjusting your project or setting up Maven with specific configurations!